 If you own your own business, you may access credit for business goods and services.
 However, higher interest charges may apply.
 So take care not to increase your debt.

 Being in an IVA is recorded in The Insolvency Register.

 Individual Voluntary Arrangement – How Much Does An IVA COST?

 Entering into an IVA means you agree to repay an affordable amount into an IVA fund held by the supervisor of the arrangement.
 Repayment reflects ability once finished, examining your income and expenditure to calculate your affordability.
 You then agree on this, with your creditors.

 Therefore, remember with an IVA, you only pay your agreed contribution.
-However, no additional payments to your existing unsecured creditors as they form part of the arrangement.
+However, no additional payments to your existing unsecured creditors, as they form part of the arrangement.

 The total sum paid to your existing unsecured creditors would come from the arrangement fund.
-Once the final payment is released, a certificate then issued.
+Once the final payment is released, a certificate is then issued.
 This states you are discharged from the IVA scheme.